 We are always open and honest about the best option(s) available to you, weighing up the potential consequences of a conviction with your chances of beating the charges.

-Attending the trial
+Attending the criminal trial

 Your chances of being successful at trial hinge largely on the quality of the preparation of your defense and the skills of your criminal defense attorney.

-Sentencing from the judge
+Criminal sentencing from the judge

 If you are found guilty at trial or you agree to a plea offer, the judge will then sentence you.